-Check COne: I agree that my study doctor may tell my personal doctor that I am taking part in this study.
-I do not want my study doctor to tell my personal doctor that I am taking part in this study.
-I FREELY ACCEPT TO PARTICIPATE IN THIS STUDY I additionally consent to the use of my coded medical information for future medical or pharmaceutical research.
-To be signed simultaneously, (i.e. on same date), by all parties: Distribution: original for study doctor, signed copy to <subject patient=""></subject> Name (Last Name, First Name) oject / Patient Date (to be entered by Subject) Signature Print N Name of person obtaining the nt Date Signature The information in this informed consent document was read to the study participant.
-I believe he/she understands what was read and explained and is freely agreeing to participate in the study.
-The subject has signed or made his/her mark on the signature line above.
-Name of Impartial Witness Date (to be entered by witness) Signature
+Check One: I agree that my study doctor i study. may tell my personal doctor that I am taking part in this ☐ I do not want my study doctor study. r to tell my personal doctor that I am taking part in this I FREELY ACCEPT TO PARTICIPA TE IN THIS STUDY I additionally consent to the use of metalling pharmaceutical research. y coded medical information for future medical or To be signed simultaneously, (i.e. or same date), by all parties: Distribution: original for study doctor, , signed copy to <subject patie<="" td="">nt&gt;</subject> nt> Print Name (Last Name, First Name) of Subject / Patient Date (to be entered by Subject) Signature Print Name of person obtaining the consent Date Signature The information in this informed cons believe he/she understands what wa participate in the study.
+The subject above. s read and explained and is free ly agreeing to Name of Impartial Witness Date (to be entered by witness) Signature